f4exb/dsdcc/Readme.md

 For `mbelib`support you will need to specify the `-DUSE_MBELIB=ON` directive on the `cmake` command line and you will need to have [mbelib](https://github.com/szechyjs/mbelib) installed in your system.
 If you use custom installation paths like `/opt/install/mbelib` for example you will need to add the include and library locations to the cmake command line with these directives: `-DLIBMBE_INCLUDE_DIR=/opt/install/mbelib/include -DLIBMBE_LIBRARY=/opt/install/mbelib/lib/libmbe.so`

+For DVSI AMBE3000 serial device support (e.g. ThumbDV) in the binary `dsdccx` you will need to install [SerialDV](https://github.com/f4exb/serialDV).
+Please refer to the `Readme.md` in this package to install SerialDV.
+If you have SerialDV installed in a custom directory say `/opt/install/serialdv` you will need to add the include and library locations to the cmake command line with these directives: `-DLIBSERIALDV_INCLUDE_DIR=/opt/install/serialdv/include/serialdv -DLIBSERIALDV_LIBRARY=/opt/install/serialdv/lib/libserialdv.so`

-So the full cmake command with a custom installation directory will look like: `cmake -Wno-dev -DCMAKE_INSTALL_PREFIX=/opt/install/dsdcc -DUSE_MBELIB=ON -DLIBMBE_INCLUDE_DIR=/opt/install/mbelib/include -DLIBMBE_LIBRARY=/opt/install/mbelib/lib/libmbe.so ..`
+So the full cmake command with a custom installation directory and `mbelib`support will look like: `cmake -Wno-dev -DCMAKE_INSTALL_PREFIX=/opt/install/dsdcc -DUSE_MBELIB=ON -DLIBMBE_INCLUDE_DIR=/opt/install/mbelib/include -DLIBMBE_LIBRARY=/opt/install/mbelib/lib/libmbe.so ..`

+The full cmake command with a custom installation directory no `mbelib`support and SerialDV support for the binary will look like: `cmake -Wno-dev -DCMAKE_INSTALL_PREFIX=/opt/install/dsdcc -DLIBSERIALDV_INCLUDE_DIR=/opt/install/serialdv/include/serialdv -DLIBSERIALDV_LIBRARY=/opt/install/serialdv/lib/libserialdv.so`

 Then: